krazydanny/laravel-repository/README.md

 Unlike get() or save(), query methods work a little different.
 They receive as parameter the desired query builder instance (Illuminate\Database\Eloquent\Builder) in order to execute the query.

-It will allow you to combine queries with caching strategies, as we will cover forward on this document.
+This will allow us to combine queries with caching strategies, as we will cover forward on this document.
 For now let's focus on the query methods only.
 For example:

-To find all models under a certain criteria
+To find all models under a certain criteria:
 ```php

 $q = User::where( 'active', true );